au-bio-bootcamp/Exercise-1/README.md

 13. Once the job is complete, download the two `*.png` files to your laptop and open them in any image viewer or web browser.

-14. As you examine the boxplots, answer the following questions:
+14. As you examine the boxplots, answer the following questions
    1. What are the x- and y-axes?
    2. What do the boxplots represent at each interval?
    3. Do the two graphs look similar or different?